-We usually begin with drawing a context diagram, a simple representation of the whole system.
-To elaborate further from that, we drill down to a level 1 diagram with additional information about the major functions of the system.
+It is usually beginning with a context diagram as level 0 of the DFD diagram, a simple representation of the whole system.
+To elaborate further from that, we drill down to a level 1 diagram with lower-level functions decomposed from the major functions of the system.
 This could continue to evolve to become a level 2 diagram when further analysis is required.
-Progression to level 3, 4 and so on is possible but anything beyond level 3 is not very common.
-Please bear in mind that the level of detail asked for depends on your process change plan.
+Progression to levels 3, 4 and so on is possible but anything beyond level 3 is not very common.
+Please bear in mind that the level of detail for decomposing a particular function depending on the complexity that function.

 Now we'd like to briefly introduce to you a few diagram notations which you'll see in the tutorial below.

-A process is a business activity or function where the manipulation and transformation of data takes place.
-A process can be decomposed to finer level of details, for representing how data is being processed within the process.
+A process is a business activity or function where the manipulation and transformation of data take place.
+A process can be decomposed to a finer level of details, for representing how data is being processed within the process.

 A data store represents the storage of persistent data required and/or produced by the process.
-Here are some examples of data stores: membership forms, database table, etc.
+Here are some examples of data stores: membership forms, database tables, etc.

 What will we do in this tutorial?

-Note: The software we are using here is Visual Paradigm Standard Edition.
+Note: The software we are using here is Visual Paradigm.
 You are welcome to download a free 30-day evaluation copy of Visual Paradigm to walk through the example below.
 No registration, email address or obligation is required.

-- To create a new DFD, select Business > Data Flow Diagram from the toolbar at the top.
+- To create new DFD, select Diagram > New from the toolbar.

 - We'll now draw the first process.
 From the Diagram Toolbar, drag Process onto the diagram.
 Name the new process System.

 - Next, let's create an external entity.
 Please your mouse pointer over System.
 Press and drag out the Resource Catalog button at the top right.